kotyara12/certs/README.md

 # # Root TLS certificates

-## dst_root_ca_x3.pem
+## isrg_root_x1.pem
-DST Root CA X3 certificate (used as root for MQTT, OTA and other servers) is valid until September 30, 2021 17:01:15
+ISRG Root X1 certificate (used as root for MQTT, OTA and other servers) is valid until June 4, 2035 14:04:38

 ## api_telegram_org.pem
-Telegram API certificate is valid until May 23, 2022 19:17:38
+Telegram API certificate is valid until June 29, 2034 20:06:20